 Self-Guided Tour of Bryce Canyon National Park

-THEPARKGUIDE will soon release a BETA tour of Bryce Canyon National Park.
-It will be exclusively available for download through the TravelStorys App for a $9.99 BETA price.
+THEPARKGUIDE has now released the BETA tour of Bryce Canyon National Park!
+It is exclusively available for download through the TravelStorys App for a $9.99 BETA price.

 The Canyon: First and foremost, it is not actually a canyon!
 Bryce is famous for its unique geology; instead of a canyon, it is a series of horseshoe-shaped amphitheaters carved out of the high-altitude Paunsaugunt Plateau in southern Utah.
 Relentless erosion over the eons has shaped the “Pink Cliffs” of the Grand Staircase into bizarre shapes including fins, windows, deep slot canyons, and sandcastle-like spires called “hoodoos.”
 The rocks create a wondrous landscape of mazes tinted with colors too numerous and subtle to name, offering some of the most memorable walks and hikes imaginable.
 Because the area was not carved by a river, like Grand Canyon or Zion Canyon, it is not actually a canyon at all, it is an experience.

 The Tour: Includes all of the park’s paved roads, as well as the entrance road through Bryce Canyon City and the road to Mossy Cave.
 The tour gives you detailed information about views, stops, food, parking, services, the Lodge, campgrounds, trailheads and bathrooms!
 It includes the main Visitor Center and Backcountry Information Center and every overlook area along the entire rim of the park.
 You will be told what is coming up and why it might interest you, so that you can decide whether to stop.
 As you drive, you will be encouraged to get out of your car and see the incredible geological features, take hikes, enjoy vistas, and explore historic sites.
 Go at your own pace, and see it all!